oobianom/r2resize/README.md

 # r2resize: In-text resizing of images and tables in Rmarkdown and Quarto documents

-## In progress... not finished yet
+## In progress... working copy, but not finished or published on CRAN yet